-A durable and well made garden bench can make a make a stylish addition to any outside space.
+A durable and well-made garden bench can make a stylish addition to any outside space.
 Choosing what material it’s made of depends on what kind of design you like and how much work you want to put into maintaining it.

 From wood and metal to wicker, plastic and synthetics – there are many materials that are great for building strong outdoor benches that look amazing and will last.
 However, your choice of building material will ultimately come down to style, cost and maintenance considerations.

 So let’s consider the relative merits of some of the best solutions available when it comes to the manufacturing material of your new garden bench.

 There are multiple types of wood that with the right treatment are ideal for making outdoor benches: